-ACTIONS Link to Objectives Time Frame Short = 1 year; Medium = 2 - 4 years; Long = 5 years + Trail infrastructure purpose built in exciting places for a range of users and to a high quality.
-Trails link the mountains to the sea and communities together.
-Trails have broad appeal for a diverse range of people of different capacities and abilities.
-1.1 Prioritise investment, management, maintenance and marketing through the Proposed and Existing Trails Hierarchy (presented in Appendix D and map Figure 1).
-SHORT 1.2 Establish a range of walking trails suitable for local people to walk, run or ride close to or within towns for enjoyment and to contribute to community health and wellbeing.
-MEDIUM 1.3 Provide improved trail attractions within the Fingal Valley to attract visitors and for enjoyment of local people including liaising with Tasmania Parks and Wildlife Service, and seek funding to upgrade the popular St Patricks Head Walking Trail.
-LONG 1.4 Seek continuous improvement to the Bay of Fires, Blue Tier and St Helens MTB experience.
-SHORT 1.5 Improve visitor access to trails including encouraging safe off-road cycling and take-up of shuttle services to reduce congestion and improve safety.
-SHORT 1.6 Break O'Day Council together with land managers will provide where possible access-friendly trail experiences for a broad range of people including mobility-impaired visitors, to enable them to enjoy the Break O'Day landscapes independently or with assistance.
-Trails will be provided that consider the mobility impaired, vision impaired, elderly, infirm, and people with prams.
-MEDIUM Continue Bay of Fires and St Helens as the Signature mountain-bike hubs in Tasmania's North East.
+ACTIONS Link to Objectives Time Frame Short = 1 year; Medium = 2 - 4 years; Long = 5 years + Trail infrastructure purpose built in exciti places for a range of users and to a high quality.
+Trails link the mountains to the sea communities togethe Trails have broad app for a diverse range of people of different capacities and abilities.
+Appendix D and map Figure 1).
+1.2 Establish a range of walking trails suitable for local people to walk, run or ride close to or within towns for enjoyment and to contribute to community health and wellbeing.
+1.3 Provide improved trail attractions within the Fingal Valley to attract visitors and for enjoyment of local people including liaising with Tasmania Parks and Wildlife Service, and seek funding to upgrade the Continue Bay of Fires and St Helens as the Signature mountain-bike hubs in Tasmania's North East.
 Deliver trail and adventure experiences and services to meet the needs of the local community and the visitor market and encourage people to visit and stay.
 Further develop partnerships with land managers and private landowners and find innovative ways to ensure a sustainable range of trail infrastructure that connects the extraordinary ranges and the coast.
 Secure public and private sector investment to ensure existing trails are well maintained and future trails are resourced whilst minimising impact on rate payers.
-Long term 2 Trails are financially, socially, and environmentally 2.1 Continue to monitor the views and feelings of the broader community including MTB riders, walkers and local community members and encourage a shared partnership approach across the community e.g., Further develop partnerships with land managers and private land owners and find innovative ways to ensure a Long
+Short